 Seminars / CE

 Any qualified self-study continuing education (CE) hours obtained while Indiana is under the public health emergency may be applied toward the 40-hour requirement for the licensure period ending on April 1, 2022.
-The Indiana Optometry Board (IOB) clarified its waiver of the 8-hour limit on November 4, 2020.
-The IOB also voted to request a waiver of the post-examination requirement from Governor Holcomb.
-The post examination requirement for self-study hours remains in place until a waiver on the exam requirement is approved by the Governor.
-IOA will notify members if the additional waiver is granted.
+The post examination requirement for self-study hours remains in place.

 Under Indiana law, self-study includes live streamed and static online CE courses.
 To be qualified, CE must be sponsored by an approved organization, such as IOA, COPE, a university, or the program must be specifically approved by the Indiana Optometry Board.
 Governor Holcomb declared a public health emergency due to COVID-19 on March 19, 2020.
 He has renewed his declaration in thirty day increments shortly after the initial declaration was made.
-The current declaration expires on April 30, 2021.
-Governor Holcomb will announce whether it will be renewed.
+The current declaration expires on June 30, 2021.
+It is not expected to be extended.

 Online CE: Pain Management, Identification of Addiction, Practices of Prescribing, and Dispensing of Opioids